castacks/tartanair_tools/README.md

 ```

 ## Contact
-Email tartanair@hotmail.com if you have any questions about the data source.
+Email wenshanw@andrew.cmu.edu if you have any questions about the data source.
 To post problems in the Github issue is also welcome.
 You can also reach out to contributors on the associated [GitHub](https://github.com/microsoft/AirSim).

 ## License
 [This software is BSD licensed.](https://opensource.org/licenses/BSD-3-Clause)